delehef/asgart/README.md

 - The JSON and GFF3 output formats have been modified to reflect the duplication families clustering. *Please note that they are thus incompatible with previous versions JSON files.*
 - Plotting utilities have been modified to reflect these changes.
 - The automaton will progressively grow the maximal gap size when extending large duplications, thus letting larger duplications arms be found in a less fragmented way.
+- The logging system has been improved to be more detailed and more coherent in its way to present informations.
 - Minor technical issues have been resolved: ASGART will correctly only use the `ID` field of FASTA files and not the subsequent informations; the progress bar does not glitch anymore.

 ## v1.5